earlence-uwm/earlence-uwm.github.io/posts/cellmate.md

 ## Acknowledgment

 We thank Prashant Kulkarni for insightful comments.
+We also thank Stefan Savage and Geoff Voelker for their naming powers.

 ## References